Cannabis cultivation: Flowering and fruition

 Flowers from certain plants (e.g. cannabis) are called bract/bracteole, and are (with cannabis) the most prized part of the plant.
 During the late period, the bract/bracteole are easily visible to the naked eye.
 Bract/bracteole development begins approximately 1–2 weeks after the photoperiod is reduced.
 In the first weeks of flowering a plant usually doubles in size and can triple.
-Bract/bracteole development ends around 5 weeks into flowering and is followed by a period of bract/bracteole “swelling”.
+Bract/bracteole development ends around 5 weeks into flowering and is followed by a period of bract/bracteole "swelling".
 During this time the buds greatly increase in weight and size.

 Outdoor cannabis cultivation

 Cannabis can be grown outdoors, either on natural soil or in pots of pre-made or commercial soil.
 Some strains perform better than others in outdoor settings, an attribute that depends on different conditions, variables and aspects.
 Outdoor marijuana strains, like most other strains, can be bought in numerous locations and over a hundred different cannabis strains that are bred for outdoor growing exist—many of these outdoor cannabis seeds are simply copies of other pre-existent strains or seeds with different names and descriptions.

 To generate optimum quantities of THC-containing resin, the plant needs a fertile soil and long hours of daylight.
 This means THC production for outdoor growth occurs optimally anywhere within 35° of the equator.
 Typical growing regions include Mexico, Nepal, Northern India, many parts of Africa, Afghanistan, the United States and Australia.

 In most places of the subtropics, cannabis is germinated from late spring to early summer and harvested from late summer to early autumn.

 Outdoor cultivation is common in both rural and urban areas.
 Outdoor cultivators tend to grow indica-based strains because of its heavy yields, quick maturing time, and short stature.
 Some growers prefer sativa because of its clear-headed (cerebral) high, better response to sunlight, and lower odor emissions.
 Growers cultivate on their own property or practice guerrilla farming i.e. to plant cannabis in remote areas such as forest clearings or mountain cliffs which they rarely visit.
-However, such a method is prone to theft – so much so that some ingenious growers even attach pots to trees to decrease this possibility.
+However, such a method is prone to theft – so much so that some growers even attach pots to trees to decrease this possibility.
 Guerrilla growing has given birth to the activist movement Operation Overgrow, where the plant is grown with the explicit purpose of introducing the cannabis plant into the natural ecosystem.